NVIDIA-AI-IOT/cuDLA-samples/README.md

 make validate_cudla_int8 # or make validate_cudla_fp16
 ```

-Run the sample with DLA standalone mode
+Run the sample with cuDLA standalone mode
 ```
 # "make clean" is needed when switch between hybrid mode and standalone mode
 make clean